West Midlands Combined Authority: Health

 A mental health commission was formed in order to create a reformed mental healthcare system in the county.
-The WMCA will not, however, have control over a devolved NHS budget as is the case in Greater Manchester.
+The WMCA will not, however, have control over a devolved NHS budget, as is the case in Greater Manchester.

 Youth Engagement

-The WMCA co-runs the West Midlands Young Combined Authority with Birmingham-based organisation Aspire4U CIC, via it's specific project named LyfeProof since June 2021 and originally with The Beatfreeks Collective between September 2019 and May 2021.
-The YCA held membership of 33 16-25 year olds from all seven constituent members, upon establishment in September 2019.
-The YCA has a co-opted membership of the Combined Authority Board, with members issuing updates of Young Combined Authority work, at each WMCA Board meeting since January 2020.
+The WMCA has co-run the West Midlands Young Combined Authority with Birmingham-based organisation Aspire4U CIC, via its specific project named LyfeProof, since June 2021, and before that with the Beatfreeks Collective from September 2019 to May 2021.
+Upon its establishment in September 2019, the YCA had 33 members aged between 16 and 25 years old, drawn from all seven constituent local authorities.
+The members of the YCA are appointed by the Combined Authority Board, and they have provided an update on its work at each WMCA Board meeting since January 2020.

 At the close of the first session of the YCA in August 2020, the number of members had reduced to 16, and it was agreed that the YCA would adopt a bicameral approach to its operation, featuring a core YCA board, combined with a YCA community, who would comment on the work of the WMCA and YCA.

-The YCA board was reformed in September 2020, and between October 2020-November 2021 was co-chaired by Aisha Masood, a member from Birmingham, and Chris Burden, from Wolverhampton, who was elected Councillor for the Fallings Park ward, at the 2021 Wolverhampton City Council election.

-The body, which after further recuritment had approx. 25 members and was chaired in 2021-2022 by Kashmire Hawker of Wolverhampton, a candidate for Tettenhall Regis at the 2022 City of Wolverhampton Council election and Lily Eaves of Coventry.
-It functions as a scrutiny and campaign body, and for 2020/21 had Co-Leads who dedicated to comment and engaged on the work of relevant WMCA portfolio leads.
+The YCA board was reformed in September 2020, and between October 2020 and November 2021 was co-chaired by Aisha Masood, a member from Birmingham, and Chris Burden, from Wolverhampton, who was elected councillor for the Fallings Park ward at the 2021 Wolverhampton City Council election.
+It functions as a scrutiny and campaign body, and for 2020/21 had co-leads who dedicated to comment and engaged on the work of relevant WMCA portfolio leads.
 In November 2021, the YCA were awarded The Chair's Award, at the Royal Town Planning Institute's West Midlands Awards for Planning Excellence, for the publication of a Vision and Priorities document in February 2021.

+After further recruitment, the body had about 25 members and was chaired in 2021–2022 by Kashmire Hawker of Wolverhampton, a candidate for Tettenhall Regis at the 2022 City of Wolverhampton Council election, and Lily Eaves of Coventry.

-A further review of the YCA's structure was undertaken in Autumn 2022, with detail on specific's to be confirmed.
+A further review of the YCA's structure was undertaken in autumn 2022, with detail on specifics to be confirmed.